SaMajerus/SillyStringz.Soln/README.md

 ## Known Bugs
 * When user tries to add an Engineer for a given License entry, they get an 'Internal Server Error' (ISE) that says "NullReferenceException: Object reference not set to an instance of an object."
 Strangely, this does not happen when they add a Machine for the given License entry.
+(Note: this only happens when clicking the ActionLink while on the 'Details' View-page for a given License.)
 <br>